2026 Matsuru Pacific International Judo Championships

-Judo BC invites judokas from around the world to participate in the annual Pacific International Invitational Judo Tournament.
+Judo BC invites judokas from around the world to participate in the annual Matsuru Pacific International Judo Championships.
 This competition is an A Level Sanctioned Judo Canada Tournament & Judo Canada Points Tournament.
 This is also a selection tournament for BC athletes wishing to participate in the 2026 Canadian Open Nationals.

 Location – 2026